 PHA-528.
-PHARMACOTHERAPEUTICS XI: NEOPLASTIC DISEASES\ Credits: 2
+PHARMACOTHERAPEUTICS XI: NEOPLASTIC DISEASES

-This course is the 12th of a twelve-module sequence that will integrate pharmacology, medicinal chemistry, pathophysiology and therapeutics.
+This course is the 11th of a twelve-module sequence that will integrate pharmacology, medicinal chemistry, pathophysiology and therapeutics.
 This team taught course is designed to provide students with an opportunity to learn, observe and apply concepts of these four content areas in an integrated manner.
-Concepts in each of these content areas will be emphasized to provide the necessary information for pharmaceutical management of gastrointestinal diseases.
+Concepts in each of these content areas will be emphasized to provide the necessary information for pharmaceutical management of neoplastic diseases.